Luzr/frontend-nanodegree-arcade-game/README.md

 ## To Play

-Use the Up Down Left and Right arrows on your keyboard to move to with the respective key. test
+Use the Up Down Left and Right arrows on your keyboard to move to with the respective key.

 ## Objective